jax-ml/jax-ai-stack/docs/source/ecosystem_overview/extended.md

 ## Foundational Infrastructure: Compilers and Runtimes

+(xla-section)=
 ### XLA: The Hardware-Agnostic, Compiler-Centric Engine

 #### Motivation

-XLA or Accelerated Linear Algebra is our domain specific compiler, which is well integrated into JAX and supports TPU, CPU and GPU hardware devices.
+[XLA](https://openxla.org/xla) or Accelerated Linear Algebra is our domain specific compiler, which is well integrated into JAX and supports TPU, CPU and GPU hardware devices.
 From inception, XLA has been designed to be  a hardware agnostic code generator targeting TPUs, GPUs, and CPUs.

 Our compiler-first design is a fundamental architectural choice that creates a durable advantage in a rapidly evolving research landscape.
 In contrast, the prevailing kernel-centric approach in other ecosystems relies on hand-optimized libraries for performance.
 While this is highly effective for stable, well-established model architectures, it creates a bottleneck for innovation.
 When new research introduces novel architectures, the ecosystem must wait for new kernels to be written and optimized.
 Our compiler-centric design, however, can often generalize to new patterns, providing a high-performance path for cutting-edge research from day one.